-Our goal is to provide experiential learning opportunities and cultural expansion for licensed health professionals and upper level graduate students while allowing those in our partner communities to benefit from a physical exam and treatment from a licensed medical professional.
+Our goal is to provide experiential learning opportunities and cultural expansion for licensed health professionals and graduate level healthcare students (MD, DO, PA, APRN) while allowing those in our partner communities to benefit from a physical exam and treatment from a healthcare team supervised by a licensed medical professional.

-ISL’s medical teams provide medical care and public health education in partnership with local community agencies.
-From urban centers to small towns and villages in remote areas, our medical teams work in field clinics assessing patient needs and treating acute conditions.
+ISL’s graduate medical teams provide medical care and public health education in partnership with local community agencies.
+From urban centers to small towns and villages in remote areas, our graduate medical teams work in field clinics assessing patient needs and treating both acute and chronic conditions.
 Volunteers have the opportunity to provide valuable services in developing communities, while increasing their own cultural competency skills.

-ISL’s medical teams are reserved for licensed health professionals and upper level graduate students who have completed their first year of professional health training.
+ISL’s graduate medical teams are reserved for licensed health professionals and graduate level healthcare students who are presently in their first or second year of professional health training.

 What to Expect

 Upon arrival in-country, you will be met at the airport by ISL staff.
-Your team’s first day will be busy with orientation and training seminars and learning medical terminology (in Spanish or Swahili) and local use of natural medicines; then the community work begins!
+Your team’s first day will be busy with orientation and training seminars and learning medical terminology (in Spanish or Swahili dependent on your destination) and local use of natural medicines; then the community work begins!

-On a Medical team, you will work in our partner communities in the following ways:
+On a Graduate Medical team, you will work in our partner communities in the following ways:

 - Visit homes to assess the needs for health care